Patient education: Hodgkin lymphoma in adults (Beyond the Basics)

 ●Hodgkin lymphoma that is resistant to other forms of treatment.
 This includes people whose disease relapses after the first round of treatment.

 A separate article discusses stem cell transplantation.
-(See "Patient education: Stem cell transplantation (bone marrow transplantation) (Beyond the Basics)" and "Hematopoietic cell transplantation in classical Hodgkin lymphoma".)
+(See "Patient education: Hematopoietic cell transplantation (bone marrow transplantation) (Beyond the Basics)" and "Hematopoietic cell transplantation in classical Hodgkin lymphoma".)

 Many people with Hodgkin lymphoma will be asked about enrolling in a clinical (research) trial.
 A clinical trial is a carefully controlled way to study the effectiveness of new treatments or new combinations of known therapies.
 Ask your doctor or nurse for more information, or read about clinical trials at: